rocajuanma/travel-tips/europe/spain/README.md

 - Familiarize yourself with your route, as in, from airport to airbnb or hostel.
 Download an offline map on Google Maps, if you can't find WiFi, this is a live saviour.
 - In certain places, restaurants & shops close during the afternoon for the "siesta" (nap).
 - Spanish restaurants sometimes have this promotion, called "menú", which is a complete meal for a single price.
 By complete meal, I mean salad/appetizer, main dish, dessert/coffee.
 Amazing deal, great food and cheap.
 You can find places that offer this for like 12 euros or sometimes less.
 Note: The appetizers sometimes are full-size meals as well, for instance, stew(appetizer) + pasta(main dish).
 Pretty crazy, its awesome.
-- Go to a Tapas bar and try as many things as you can. food and drinnks are amazing.
+- Go to a Tapas bar and try as many things as you can.
+Food and drinnks are amazing.
 - Ham is huge in Spain, if you don't have any dietary restrictions, try it.
 - Try "Tinto de Verano", its a Spainsh drink that is very popular during the summer.
 Its light but delicious and super refreshing.
-ITs made with wine and club soda I think.
+Its made with wine and club soda and some ice.

 ## List of Cities Visited
 [Alicante](https://github.com/rocajuan/travel-tips/tree/master/europe/spain#alicante)